Tunnels / arches (refurbishment)

 Oldroyd Xv Clear or Oldroyd Xp Plaster Membrane can be applied to the sides of the tunnel or arch using special sealed fixing plugs in much the same way as they are used to waterproof old basements.
 Both of these products work by redirecting the water ingress to a sump or suitable discharge point rather than physically holding it back.
 For this reason they are often used to waterproof Victorian tunnels and arches constructed from bricks which do not always have the strength to physically hold back water pressure.

-Vandex BB75 E can be used in conjunction with Vandex Plug and Vandex Unimortar 1 to waterproof tunnels in refurbishment projects, as shown in the diagram below.
+Drybase Tanking Slurry can be used in conjunction with Drybase Waterproof Plug and Drybase Universal Mortar to waterproof tunnels in refurbishment projects, as shown in the diagram below.
 Because this system physically holds back water pressure it is essential to ensure that the substrate is strong enough to take the pressure.
-Correct surface preparation is essential to ensure a good bond between the Vandex waterproofing coat and the substrate.
+Correct surface preparation is essential to ensure a good bond between the Drybase waterproofing coat and the substrate.

-Vandex products are particularly well-suited to sewer-rehabilitation.
-The Vandex Z range is specifically designed for use in the demanding environment found in sewers (low pH levels etc…)
+Drybase products are particularly well-suited to sewer-rehabilitation.
+Drybase Crystalline Active Tanking Slurry is specifically designed for use in the demanding environment found in sewers (low pH levels etc…)